altonhillhouse/Altonhillhouse/pizza-daily.md

 ---

 # Pizza Menu
-We are pleased to announce we will be offering pizzas between 6-8pm.
+We are pleased to announce we will be offering pizzas for dinner between 6-8pm.

 ### Margherita
 Mozzarella cheese, basil, garlic and tomato sauce. £8